Alphonso Davies: Debut and 2017 Gold Cup

 Born a Liberian refugee, Davies was originally only eligible for the Liberian national team.
 On June 6, 2017, Davies passed his Canadian citizenship test and officially became a citizen of Canada, making him eligible to play for the Canada national team.
 On the same day, Davies was added to a senior team camp for a friendly against Curaçao, as well as Canada's preliminary 40-man roster for the 2017 Gold Cup.
-Davies debuted for the senior team on June 13, 2017 during a friendly game against Curaçao at the age of 16, making him the youngest player to play for the national team.
+Davies debuted for the senior team on June 13, 2017, during a friendly game against Curaçao at the age of 16, making him the youngest player to play for the national team.
 On June 27, Davies was named to the final 23-man squad for the 2017 Gold Cup.
 In Canada's first match of that tournament, on July 7, 2017, Davies scored twice in a 4–2 victory over French Guiana.
 The goals made him the youngest goalscorer in both Gold Cup and Canada history.
 He then scored in their second match against Costa Rica to earn a 1–1 draw.
 Davies went on to win the Golden Boot as the tournament's top scorer, the Young Player of the Tournament award, and was included in the tournament's Best XI selection.

+2019 Gold Cup and 2019–20 Nations League

 On May 30, 2019, Davies was named to the squad for the 2019 CONCACAF Gold Cup.
 Davies was called up for a pair of 2019–20 CONCACAF Nations League A matches against Cuba on September 7 and 10, 2019.
 In the second match, Davies scored the decisive goal in a 1–0 victory for Canada.
-In October 2019, Davies helped lead Canada to their first win over the United States in 34 years, scoring the opening goal of their CONCACAF Nations League match, which ended 2–0, and becoming at 18 years and 10 months Canada’s youngest goalscorer in CONCACAF Nations League.
+In October 2019, Davies helped lead Canada to their first win over the United States in 34 years, scoring the opening goal of their CONCACAF Nations League match, which ended 2–0, and becoming at 18 years and 10 months Canada's youngest goalscorer in CONCACAF Nations League.